gbtami/pychess-variants/static/docs/empire.md

 ![Eagle](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/Tower.png)

 The Eagle moves like a Queen, but attacks like a Knight only.
-The value of an Eagle is very similar to that of a Knight and is consequently the weakest piece in the Empire (outside of Pawns).
+The value of an Eagle is very similar to that of a Knight and is consequently the weakest piece in the Empire (outside of Pawns and Soldiers).

 ### Cardinal (C)